Shenzhen University: Library

 Shenzhen University library holds a collection of 51202 million items (including Phase I project of Xili campus library), consisting of 4,007,900 million paper resources and there are 257 kinds of databases, which include 2,325,500 full-text e-books in Chinese and foreign languages and 124,800 e-journal are accessible via personal computers and Internet library terminals.
 The campus has 30,000 Internet connections and 99 percent of its classrooms and lecture halls have been digitized.

 Students

 As of 2025, Shenzhen University has 48,865 students enrolled in regular higher education programs, including 29,869 undergraduates, 16,575 master's students, 1,601 doctoral students, and 820 international students.

-It has granted diplomas to 2,000 graduates from the Hong Kong and Macao Special Administration Regions as well as Taiwan.
+It has granted diplomas to 2,000 graduates from the Hong Kong and Macao Special Administrative Regions as well as Taiwan.
 Shenzhen University has also established "dual-campus" joint-programs for undergraduate degrees with institutions in Great Britain and other foreign countries.
 There are up to 2,500 students that graduated from these joint programs since the university's inception, and the quality of programs has been accredited by the British Council.
 Shenzhen University participates with annual exchanges students and teachers with its sister universities in the United States of America, Great Britain, Japan, and South Korea.